 In 2019 her work was exhibited in a three-person exhibit "Imprints & Abstractions" at Filter Photo in Chicago IL, as well as in the annual FRESH exhibition at KlompChing Gallery in Brooklyn, NY.
 In 2017, she was awarded an Honorable Mention from the INFOCUS Sidney Zuber Photography Award and was named “One of the Ten Most Exciting Photographers I Learned about Last Year” by curator Dr. Rebecca Senf.

 Her work is included in the collections of the Museum of Fine Arts, Houston, The Creative Center of Photography in Tucson AZ, The Griffin Museum of Photography in Winchester, MA and Archive 92.

-Maas currently lives and works in Westchester, NY.
+Maas currently lives and works in the Lower Hudson Valley, NY.